 Take these 6 steps, create a special page on your freelance website, and point new clients to your web design process.
 Most clients will prefer a clear, actionable plan for their web design project, and clarifying your website design process will help with communication throughout the project, ultimately leading to happier clients–and less work (and headaches) for you.

-The Discover phase of the web design process is all about information-gathering.
-This step is important for you to understand more about your client’s business and industry, their target market and customers, and the ultimate goal/aim for the website.
+If you’re a professional website designer that works with clients, the Discovery Phase of the web design process is all about information-gathering.
+This step is also very important for you to understand more about your client’s business and industry, their target market and customers, and the ultimate goal/aim for the website.

 - What does your business or organization do?

 - What sets your business or organization apart from your competition?